ibm-cloud-docs/BlockStorage/faqs.md

 ## I expanded the volume size of my block storage using the Cloud console, but the size on my server is still the same.
 How do I fix it?
 {: faq}
 {: #expandsize}
+{: support}

 To see the new expanded LUN size, you need to configure your existing block storage disk on the server.
 Check your operating system documentation for steps.